adrianom-gh/DmC_Bloody_Palace_Randomizer/README.txt

 ////////////////////////////////////////////////////

 1. Run "randomizer.exe"
-2. A command prompt (black window) will appear asking you for some user inputs (colored enemies, max enemies per wave).
+2. A command prompt (black window) will appear asking you for some user inputs (colored enemies, max enemies per wave, etc.).
 3. Answer the questions!
 4. Command prompt will disappear and generate a DevilGame.ini file inside of the folder with "randomizer.exe"
 5. Copy the generated "DevilGame.ini" into steamapps\common\DmC Devil May Cry\DevilGame\Published\Content\DLCBloodyPalace